top of page

 Developed by the teenage mental health charity stem4, Worth Warrior is designed to help young people manage negative body image, low self-worth, and related early-stage eating difficulties or disorders.
 The app uses principles from Cognitive Behavioural Therapy for eating disorders (CBT-E) and offers activities focusing on changing negative thoughts, emotions, behaviours, and body image perceptions.
 It's a valuable tool for those looking to improve their self-esteem and develop healthier relationships with their bodies.

 These five apps provide valuable support for young people dealing with mental health challenges.
 While they offer great tools and guidance, it’s important to remember that they are not substitutes for professional therapy or medical advice.
-If you or someone you know is struggling, don’t hesitate to seek help from a trusted adult, a doctor, or a mental health professional.

 bottom of page